gabriel-r100/Azure-Honeynet/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:<br>
-Start Time 2023-08-08 21:09
+Start Time 2023-08-08 21:09<br>
 Stop Time	2023-08-08 21:09

 | Metric                   | Count